mattdesl/vecmath/readme.md

 ## vecmath

-This is a small vector module, built on the optimized codebase of [gl-matrix](https://github.com/toji/gl-matrix) but using objects and JavaScript paradigms instead of typed arrays.
-It also includes a Pool utility, for reducing allocations in your real-time applications.
+This is a small vector module, built with the optimized codebase of [gl-matrix](https://github.com/toji/gl-matrix) but using objects and JavaScript paradigms instead of typed arrays.

 ## Why another library?